I want to vote absentee

 Options and Deadlines for Returning Your Absentee Ballot

-- U.S. Postal Service: Starting in November 2016, your completed absentee ballot must be returned to your municipal clerk no later than 8 p.m. on Election Day.
-This is a change from previous elections.
+- U.S. Postal Service: Your completed absentee ballot must be returned to your municipal clerk no later than 8 p.m. on Election Day.
 The U.S Postal Service recommends absentee ballots be mailed one week before Election Day to arrive in time.

 - Other Delivery (FedEx, hand-delivery, etc.): Your completed absentee ballot must be delivered to the municipal clerk no later than 8 p.m. on Election Day.